syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/08.vpnaas/docs.en.md

 Create a VPN service on the left side and another on the right side and note the external IP addresses that were assigned to the VPN services.

 !!! **Multiple IPSec site connections per router**
 !!!
 If you want to create multiple IPSec site connections it is strongly recommended to create only one VPN service per router and create all site connections in the same VPN service.
+In some of our regions requests to create a second VPN service for the same router will fail.

 !!! **Local subnets and endpoint groups**
 !!!
 There are two ways to configure local and peer subnets: (1) Endpoint groups for both local subnet(s) and for peer CIDR(s) and (2) one local subnet ID in VPN service and one peer CIDR in IPSec site connection.